hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

   * Dendritic cells
   * Megakaryocytes

-> _**NOTE:** We had identified a few additional cell types during our single-cell workflow, but we will be moving forward with this dataset and the cell types that were identified as part of the analysis._
+> _**NOTE:** We had identified a few additional cell types during our single-cell workflow, but we will be moving forward with this version dataset and the cell types that were identified as part of this analysis._

 ## Setting up the R environment